Donate to the Friends of the Capital City Grange Hall!

 Take a look at the list of projects we’ve already done to improve the Grange Hall, and then click the “Donate” link at the bottom of this page!

-Every year, the Montpelier Contra Dance steps up to help the FCCGH to raise money for the Grange Hall.
-Several generous members of the Grange and dance community pledge at least $100, and challenge the everyone else to (at least) match the pledged total–this year, the goal is a total of $4,000!
-Our next project is improving the ventilation in the Grange Hall, by installing heat-recovery units and ducting to bring in fresh air, even when windows are closed!
+Every year, the FCCGH sends out donation requests in November, to the people who have donated in the past.
+We ask for contributions for our ongoing efforts to improve and upgrade our beautiful Grange Hall.
+Our next project is improving the ventilation in the Grange Hall, by installing heat-recovery units and ducting to bring in fresh air, even when windows are closed, and quieter air filtration units!
 We’ve learned a lot about the importance of filtered, fresh air, and we want to reduce CO2 levels indoors, while providing warmed air from outdoors.
-Your contribution will make a difference!
+Your tax-deductible contribution will make a difference!

 2023: With the help of a grant from the VT Arts Council and its “Cultural Facilities Grant Program”, we were able to install a wheelchair lift in the Hall, which allows everyone to reach all three levels of the Hall: Stage, Main Floor and Lower Level.
 We also rebuilt the wall between the Main Hall and the original entrance foyer, bringing the wall and the double doors up to the Fire Marshal’s specifications.